troperville

 Fridge Brilliance

-• I had a epiphany about Amber in Darker than Black which made me realize how much of a Magnificent Bastard she was.
+• Amber is more of a Magnificent Bastard than she initially appears.
 Amber pretty much knows the future, and thus the reason she had no problem having Maki and Wei in her group, is that she knew both of them would act against her wishes and die in the process.
 It's also interesting now that the Gaiden has shown Amagiri to have survived.
 In the first season, it looked like while Amber had tried to do something to save both Amagiri and Brita, it didn't work, and both were burned to death.
-Now that it's clear Amagiri survived (but ended up badly scarred), I tend to think that maybe Amber was only trying to save him- because he was loyal to her and the nicest of her main supporters- and she succeeded.- Jordan
+Now that it's clear Amagiri survived (but ended up badly scarred), maybe Amber was only trying to save him—because he was loyal to her and the nicest of her main supporters—and she succeeded.

 • This show does not like to explain things, so a few things listed as fact on its page are the product of Fridge Brilliance.
 Namely, that Mundane Utility moment in the first episode: we just see that Li smacks a broken TV, some sparks fly out of it and he jumps, and all of a sudden the picture clears up.
 Since it takes a while before they explain much about who and what he is, you may have to watch it again before you realize that he had his eyes closed when he laid his hand on it; Hei used his Shock and Awe abilities to fix the TV, and the Eyes Always Shut smile hid the telltale red glow.